How open platforms help empower patients

 Removing barriers

-First, open platforms break down the walls between disparate systems, allowing patients and providers to access comprehensive health information regardless of where care was received.
+First, open platforms break down the walls between disparate systems, allowing patients and providers to access comprehensive health information regardless of where care was received and which application was used.
 A patient’s complete story – from primary care visits to specialist consultations to emergency room encounters – becomes accessible in one place.

 Second, open platforms store medical data in structured manner, meaning that everyone involved in patient’s care will have access to the same information, making it easier to analyse, share, and interpret the data.